Choosing Your Base Van - A Practical Comparison

 • Still expensive - Used (2015-2018): $22k-$35k, (2019-2021): $35k-$50k, New: $45k-$65k

 My take: The Transit is probably the best compromise if you're set on a high-roof van.
 It's cheaper than a Sprinter, has better dealer support, and the interior space is excellent.
-The EcoBoost isn't as proven as an LS engine, but it's not terrible either.
 If I had $35,000-$35,000 to spend and wanted a high-roof van, I'd seriously consider a Transit.

 RAM Promaster - The Budget-Friendly High-Roof Option

-The Promaster is based on the Fiat Ducato and is the cheapest way to get a high-roof van.
-It's also the widest of the three at 70"+ interior width — a genuine advantage for build layout.
-But it's the most compromised.
+The Promaster is based on the Fiat Ducato and is the most affordable way to get a high-roof van.
+It's also the widest of the three at 70"+ interior width with flat, vertical walls — a genuine advantage that makes building out the interior significantly easier.
+A lot of people have built Promaster campers and love them.

 Pros